 Texas State University is located in the heart of San Marcos, and boasts some of the region’s best sporting teams.
 You can attend sporting events year-round, including basketball games, football games, soccer matches and more.
 Just make sure to wear your maroon and gold.

 6. Superb Shopping

 San Marcos is conveniently located near Houston, San Antonio and Austin — but residents of these thriving cities love visiting San Marcos for its abundance of outlet stores, charming boutiques, outdoor markets and authentic antique stores.
 Regardless of what you’re looking for, you’ll be able to find it here (and probably for a great price).

 If you’re looking to live it up a little bit, there are plenty of nightlife options in San Marcos.
 The city comes alive as the sun comes down, and what else would you expect?
 This is a college town after all.
 The Spot, for instance, has something for everyone.
 Featuring a full-blown movie theater, bar, food, bowling alley and a large variety of arcade games, it’s a fun place to gather for visitors and locals alike.Cheatham Street Warehouse, on the other hand, does a bit more to show off San Marcos’ charming character.
 This historical music hall hosts local and national acts almost every night of the week.
 Dance along to honky tonk, blues, soul and live country—brownie points are awarded if you remembered your cowboy boots.
 Catch a nightcap at one of the many bars and restaurants in town to round out your evening.
 A local favorite is Zelick’s Ice House, which is located in an old gas station, known for its excellent cocktail selection.

-Originally written by RootsRated Media for San Marcos CVB.
+Written by Sarah Strohl for RootsRated Media in partnership with San Marcos CVB.